AayushKulkarni36/ISL-translator/README.md

 #  ISL Voice-to-Sign Language Translator

-A final-year BE project that translates spoken English into Indian Sign Language (ISL) using **Speech Recognition**, **NLP**, and **3D animated sign videos**.
+A project that translates spoken English into Indian Sign Language (ISL) using **Speech Recognition**, **NLP**, and **3D animated sign videos**.
 This helps bridge the communication gap for the deaf and hard-of-hearing community in India.

 ---